X

 Earlier this year, China announced the restructuring of its military to focus on “intelligentized” warfare, a modernization effort emphasizing cyber, electronic, and psychological warfare capabilities.

-But even prior to this shift, Beijing had already made significant investments in EW technology, including the successful performance test of a domestically-built EW drone in 2022.
+But even before this shift, Beijing had already made significant investments in EW technology, including the successful performance test of a domestically-built EW drone in 2022.

 In response, the US has also bolstered its EW capabilities, reportedly investing more than $5 billion in new defense systems this year alone.